flatiron-labs/learn.co-CommonMark/quiz.md

 ???

-## Here is an example of more README content, between quiz blocks!
+## Now we are outside of the quiz block.
+Here is an example of more README content, between quiz blocks!

 hipster ipsum banana peels hipster ipsum banana peels hipster ipsum banana peels hipster ipsum banana peels